Descriptive Analysis of Caesarean Sections Performed at Federal Government Polyclinic Islamabad

 Abstract

-Objective: To determine the rate of CS among pregnant women admitted to the hospital and to document the indications for CS among them.
+Objective: To determine the rate of cesarean sections among pregnant women admitted to the hospital and to document the indications for cesarean sections among them.

-Methods: This descriptive observation study was carried out at the Department of Obstetrics and Gynecology, Federal Government Polyclinic (FGPC), Islamabad over a period of one year.
+Methodology: This descriptive observation study was carried out at the Department of Obstetrics and Gynecology, Federal Government Polyclinic (FGPC), Islamabad from September 1, 2022 to August 31, 2023.
 Non-probability consecutive sampling technique was employed.
 All pregnant women who were admitted in the hospital for childbirth were included in the study.
-Non-consenting patients were excluded.
-Robson's ten group classification system (RTGCS) was employed to categorize the women undergoing CS.
+Patients who did not consent for participation in the study were excluded.
+Robson's ten group classification system (RTGCS) was employed to categorize the women undergoing cesarean sections.

-Conclusion: The rate of CS was 53.16%.
-Majority of the CS were performed among women with previous CS.
+Conclusion: The rate of cesarean sections was 53.16%.
+Majority of the cesarean sections were performed among women with previous cesarean section.
 Robust efforts should be made to improve the standards of obstetric care at the level of the primary healthcare facilities.
-This will help to reduce not only primary CS but more importantly the alarmingly high secondary CS in the Robson’s group-5 women.
+This will help to reduce not only primary cesarean sections but more importantly the alarmingly high secondary cesarean sections in the Robson’s group-5 women.

 Published